mdn/content/files/en-us/web/api/background_synchronization_api/index.md

 {{DefaultAPISidebar("Background Sync")}}{{Securecontext_Header}}{{SeeCompatTable}}

-The Background Synchronization API enables a web app to defer tasks, so that they can be run in a {{domxref('Service Worker API','service worker', "", "nocode")}} once the user has a stable network connection.
+The **Background Synchronization API** enables a web app to defer tasks so that they can be run in a [service worker](/en-US/docs/Web/API/Service_Worker_API) once the user has a stable network connection.

 ## Concepts and usage